-POLS 4208 Health Policy 3/0/3 Prerequisite: POLS 1101 or PSC 101
+POLS 4208 Health Policy 3/0/3

 This course examines the health policy process at the national, state, and local levels, with a detailed look at the steps in the process, groups involved, and resultant policies.
 Through group exercises, each student will experience the policy process, gain an understanding of the dynamics of change, and develop the ability to form coherent policies.